What do I wear?

 After the performance, traffic in and out of the theater, the parking lot, and on Mercer St. can be congested.
 Why not join us for an Opera Talk Back in the Allen Room instead—discuss your opera experience with artists, staff, and other patrons.

-There are many dining options in and around McCaw Hall, but food and drink may not be brought into the auditorium.
+There are many dining options in and around McCaw Hall, but food may not be brought into the auditorium.
+Drinks are permitted if they are in a reusable, lidded McCaw Hall cup, which may be purchased for an extra $2 at any bar or concession stand.

 Should I bring the kids?